State Records Center (SRC) staff implement records disposition in one of two ways:

 At least sixty days before a scheduled disposition date, we will email your RMO a “Records Disposition Notification”.

-The Records Disposition Notification report indicates which containers on your transfer list are scheduled for disposition.
-In addition, the detail report indicates whether disposition will be by destruction (code D) or by transfer to the State Archives (code T).
+The Records Disposition Notification report indicates which containers on your transfer lists are scheduled for disposition.
+In addition, the detailed report indicates whether disposition will be by destruction (code D) or by transfer to the State Archives (code T).
 Your RMO is responsible for reviewing and comparing information on the Records Disposition Notification to information on the transfer list.